alefore/weblog/immutable-avl-trees.md

 `x` may be 2 (but, since the original tree at `q` was AVL, this difference will never be larger than 2).
-However, in this case, we simply do a rotation (to turn the tree with head `q` into an AVL tree), and recurse upwards, applying the same operation until we reach the head, effectively applied a logarithmic number of rotations in the worst case.
+However, in this case, we simply do a rotation (to turn the tree with head `q` into an AVL tree), and recurse upwards, applying the same operation until we reach the head.
+In the worst case, we'll have effectively applied a logarithmic number of constant-time rotations.

 #### logn Complexity is Fine